Empowering the Compliance Team to Drive Business Advantage in the Wake of Australia’s Royal Banking Commission

 Individuals depend on their banks to be the perfect pillar of integrity.
 Banks hold the futures of people in their hands.
 People place their trust, their finances and their financial futures into these banks hands.
+As such, these banks should be models of compliance.

 After Australia’s largest bank broke their customers’ trust and severely damaged their brand reputation through money laundering and mismanagement, the financial services sector has been scrambling to prepare for the Royal Banking Commission.